PhiDuyAnh/qwen3-unsloth-training-script/README.md

 ## 🚀 Running inference

 You can run inference and chat with your models both before and after training.
-Input your saved model/LoRA directory for the `--model-name` argunment.
+Input your saved model/LoRA directory for the `--model-name` argument.

 Example:
 ```bash